pavel-koryagin/meowbingo/README.md

 ## TODO list

-- Replace Next with 'Bad' and 'Good'?
-Use backspace for 'Bad'?
 - Add session parameters, like direction (eng->geo/geo->eng/both), mark type (new, repeat, hard), etc.
 - Create a view to show all tasks and their statuses
 - Implement a feature to edit the pairs